Upcoming Events & Notifications

 Order of Worship

-Touch or click on the hyperlink to see a printable version of the Order of Worship
+Click here for a printable version of the Order of Worship

 Dear Church Family,

-Welcome to St. Matthew’s UMC!
+Thank you, and as always, welcome to St. Matthew’s UMC!

 Conference Call